flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 `CharLMEmbeddings` are generated using Pytorch RNNs and are thus optimized for GPUs.
 If you have one, you can set large mini-batch sizes to make use of batching.
 If not, you may want to use smaller language models.
-For English, we package '-fast' variants of our embeddings, loadable like this: `CharLMEmbeddings('news-forward-fast')`.
+For English, we package 'fast' variants of our embeddings, loadable like this: `CharLMEmbeddings('news-forward-fast')`.

 Regardless, all computed embeddings get materialized to disk upon first computation.
 This means that if you rerun an experiment on the same dataset, they will be retrieved from disk instead of re-computed, potentially saving a lot